Integrable systems associated to the filtrations of Lie algebras: Commutative polynomial integrals

-\begin{proof} As we already mentioned, the polynomials~\eqref{gcm} commute with the lifting of polynomials from $\R[\mathfrak k]$ to $\R[\g]$ if $(\g,\kk)$ is a symmetric pair (Theorem~\ref{MikTh}).
+First, we note the following lemma. \begin{lemma} The polynomials~\eqref{gcm} are $\Ad_K$--invariant. \end{lemma} \begin{proof} As we already mentioned, the polynomials~\eqref{gcm} commute with the lifting of polynomials from $\R[\mathfrak k]$ to $\R[\g]$ if $(\g,\kk)$ is a symmetric pair (Theorem~\ref{MikTh}).
 The proof given there can be slightly modified, and adopted to a general case.

 Let $p\in \R[\g]^G$ be an invariant polynomial and let $p_\lambda(x)=p(y_0+\lambda y_1)$.
 The gradient of $p_{\lambda}$ at $x$ is given by